Home

 I don’t know if it’s even possible to describe a Holocaust story as having a happy ending, but if it is at all possible – considering the devastating losses to the world and to humanity at large - this family’s story had one.
 In fact, the book lightly touches upon the concept of survivor’s guilt Toward the end of the book one of the characters muses about how none of them should have survived, and yet (against the odds) all of them did.
 They were the lucky ones….

-A word about the unspeakably brave souls who harbored the hunted people like Halina’s boss who was willing to vouch for her (on more than one occasion), or like the peasant family who hid Sol and Nachuma behind a false wall in their home, or the Mother Superior who ran an orphanage and who was willing to accept the falsehood that little Felicia was “Aryan” in order to spare her life.
+A word about the unspeakably brave souls who harbored the hunted people like Halina’s boss who was willing to vouch for her (on more than one occasion), or like the peasant family who hid Sol and Nachuma behind a false wall in their home, or the Mother Superior who ran an orphanage and who was willing to accept the falsehood that little Felicia was “Aryan†in order to spare her life.
 To paraphrase a sentiment of Anne Frank’s despite everything, there truly are good people in this world.
 In a world gone mad, these courageous individuals are true heroes.

 The sanctity of life and the belief that life is something worth fighting for are not new concepts to Holocaust literature.
 This book ranks right up there with the best in the lessons it has to impart.

-• I would normally avoid a book written about this dark period of history.
+All in all, edge-of-your-seat story-telling, with an extremely poignant ending.
+Definitely recommended. - I would normally avoid a book written about this dark period of history.
 But I absolutely loved We Were The Lucky Ones.
 Beautifully written and fast paced.
 Each chapter is filled with hope and the amazing strength of spirit of each character.
 I finished it last night and I found myself thinking about the Kurc family several times today.
 Terrific read!!